 In identifying potential risks, it is important to know about the environment where a spill might occur.
-Environment Canada prepares geospatial, digital sensitivity maps, databases, satellite imagery and other tools containing detailed information on site-specific environmentally sensitive areas and on seasonal considerations affecting key physical, biological and cultural resources.
+Environment and Climate Change Canada prepares geospatial, digital sensitivity maps, databases, satellite imagery and other tools containing detailed information on site-specific environmentally sensitive areas and on seasonal considerations affecting key physical, biological and cultural resources.
 The Department works in partnership with other federal and provincial agencies, industry and international agencies involved in similar efforts.

 Under the Emergency Management Act 2007, all federal ministers have statutory responsibility to have an emergency preparedness plan to deal with civil emergencies related to the Ministers' area of accountability.

-Environment Canada is also Party to numerous plans and bilateral and multi-lateral arrangements with other federal departments as well as with the United States and other countries to provide mutual aid and assistance, if required:
+Environment and Climate Change Canada is also Party to numerous plans and bilateral and multi-lateral arrangements with other federal departments as well as with the United States and other countries to provide mutual aid and assistance, if required:

 - Federal Nuclear Emergency Plan